 When considering spinal decompression, you might have questions such as

 I want to tell you everything you must know about what spinal decompression means today and answer all your questions.

 There are two different types of spinal decompression; surgical and non-surgical.

-Surgical decompression is a last resort for treating the pain caused by certain conditions such as bony overgrowths on the pine and severely ruptured discs.
-This type of surgery is usual performed by an orthopedic surgeon.
+Surgical decompression is the last resort for treating the pain caused by certain conditions such as bony overgrowths on the pine and severely ruptured discs.
+This type of surgery is usually performed by an orthopedic surgeon.
 Types of surgical spinal decompression include laminectomy or microdiscectomy.

 Your chiropractor will take a full medical history, ask about your pain, perform a full exam and take x-rays or an MRI.
-Afterwards, if the chiropractor determine that this type of surgery is necessary, they will refer you to the appropriate specialist and work with them to help you during your recovery after surgery.
+Afterward, if the chiropractor determines that this type of surgery is necessary, they will refer you to the appropriate specialist and work with them to help you during your recovery after surgery.